blade-01/devprofile/README.md

 - ✅ View the optimal layout for the app depending on their device's screen size
 - ✅ See hover states for all interactive elements on the page
-- ✅ Create, read, update, and delete invoices
-- ✅ Receive form validations when trying to create/edit an invoice
-- ✅ Save draft invoices, and mark pending invoices as paid
-- ✅ Filter invoices by status (draft/pending/paid)
+- ✅ Search for GitHub users by their username
+- ✅ See relevant user information based on their search
-- ✅ Toggle light and dark mode
+- ✅ Switch between light and dark themes
-- ✅ Keep track of any changes, even after refreshing the browser

 ## How To Use